 At Severna Park UMC, nothing is more important to us than the safety and security of your children and youth.
 That’s why we’ve chosen Breeze as our children’s check-in solution to bring you the best check-in experience and to allow us to partner with you to keep your children safe.

 It is important you create your account by going to our Breeze page and setting up your families profile.

 You can create your account from the comfort of home; it’s simple and will only take a few minutes.
 The more info you provide, the better we can communicate with you regarding your child’s time at church and faith formation.
 Creating your account prior to attending Sunday School helps your first check-in go more quickly so you can get on your way.

-Once you’ve created your account, simply use your 10 digit phone number to check-in with us on Sundays or throughout the week for childcare.
+Once you’ve created your account, simply use your name to check-in with us on Sundays or throughout the week for childcare.

-Our babies and toddlers at 9:30 & 11:00 use the Frolic curriculum which believes that tt’s never too early to teach children about God.
+Our babies and toddlers use the Frolic curriculum which believes that it’s never too early to teach children about God.
 We believe that Christian faith is essential to early childhood development.
-Frolic is the first curriculum of its kind to connect developmental and spiritual milestones for the youngest of children—starting at birth (yes, really!).
-Frolic comes with an Enewsletter sent to families monthly to support their children in faith formation.
+Frolic is the first curriculum of its kind to connect developmental and spiritual milestones for the youngest of children—starting at birth (yes, really!)

-Preschool and Elementary teachers use the Spark Lectionary curriculum to teach children Biblical stories and challenge children to apply them to their lives.
-Each week there is a take home page so families can continue to grow in faith together at home.
+Preschool and Elementary teachers use the Grow curriculum to teach children Biblical stories and challenge children to apply them to their lives.

 Questions about our Sunday School program or any children’s programs should be sent to Erica Benjamin.